Zhou198/Note-for-Paper-reading/Conformal Prediction.md

 Conditional conformal predictor:

-Inductive conformal predictor: Split a training set into a proper training set and a calibration set, where the former is used to find out a socre function and the latter is used to create a buntch of socres and then be compared with that of a upcoming data.
+Inductive conformal predictor (see the method provided by Lei Jing): Split a training set into a proper training set and a calibration set, where the former is used to find out a socre function and the latter is used to create a buntch of socres and then be compared with that of an upcoming data.